ngruychev/finite-craft/README.md

 ## Roadmap and known bugs

-Don't try to directly drop items from the sidebar onto other items on the workspace.
-Place them both on the workspace, and combine them there.

-Don't play this on a phone, over there it's for looking only.

-My bad for of those.
-One day they'll get fixed.
-I wrote this in under 48h in between actual work, personal life, and avoiding a sleep schedule like the plague.
-I mean, what do you expect?

 Here's plans:

 - [x] Store the emojis in a DB as well, for consistent results and less prompting.